HISTORY OF CASCADE LOCKS

 1913

 The Great Flood of 1913 was one of the worst natural disasters in Ohio history.
 The Akron area received over 9 inches of rain during the week of March 23, 1913.
 Falling on still frozen ground, the rain could not be absorbed, causing flooding of lakes, rivers, and streams.
 The Cascade Locks area suffered severe damage to businesses, roads, and bridges.
-Many homes washed comletelay away.
+Many homes washed completely away.
 To relieve the pressure from backed up water, some of the locks were dynamited.
 The damage was beyond repair.
-The Conservancy Act of Ohio in 1914 set up conservancy districts to promote constuction of water control systems and prevent the type of destruction that occurred in March 1913.
+The Conservancy Act of Ohio in 1914 set up conservancy districts to promote construction of water control systems and prevent the type of destruction that occurred in the flood.

 1923